ElHacker/vim-gitstatus/README.md

 ### Key maps

 vim-gitstatus.vim doesn't map anything itself.
-If you'll like to have a key mapping add this to your `/.vimrc` file:
+If you'd like to have a key mapping add this to your `/.vimrc` file:

-    nnoremap <leader>gs :Gitstatus
+    nnoremap <leader>gs :GitStatus